naiyerasif/site/content/blog/2018/2018-11-15-code-coverage-with-jacoco-and-maven.md

 Jacoco runs the coverage by instrumenting the Java code through an agent.
 The first execution `start-agent` starts this agent (called `JaCoCo Agent`).
 The second execution `generate-report` generates the report.

 Execute `mvn package` or `mvn test` command to see this in action.
 After the build, you'll notice a `jacoco.exec` file in the `target` directory.
-We can open this file in your IDE to see the results of coverage.
+We can open this file in an IDE to see the results of coverage.

 ![IntelliJ Idea Coverage window](./images/2018-11-15-code-coverage-with-jacoco-and-maven-01.png)